xpack/vscode-xpack-extension-ts/README.md

 ## How it works

-The xPack Build framework is a set of portable CLI tools, neutral to any build system, which can basically invoke any 3rd party tools, old and new, to perform the actual build;
+The xPack Build framework is not necessarily specific to VS Code, it is a set of portable CLI tools, neutral to any build system, which can basically invoke any 3rd party tools, old and new, to perform the actual build;
 it favours modern tools
-(like CMake and meson) which can generate a `compile_commands.json` file, since this greatly simplifies integration with indexers (like VS Code IntelliSense).
+(like CMake and meson) which can generate a `compile_commands.json` file, since this greatly simplifies integration with indexers (like VS Code IntelliSense), but with some care can also be used with legacy tools like autotools and make.

 ## Disclaimer

-The xPack Project does not introduce a new package format, but inherits the simplicity of **npm**; it adds a few more definitions to `package.json`, but otherwise it uses exactly the same project format as **npm**; xPacks are actually npm packages, and can be stored in usual Git repositories, or even published on [npmjs.com](https://www.npmjs.com/search?q=xpack) or compatible servers.
+The xPack Project does not introduce a new package format, but inherits from the simplicity of **npm**; it adds a few more definitions to `package.json`, but otherwise it uses exactly the same project format as **npm**; **xPacks are actually npm packages**, and can be stored in usual Git repositories, or even published on [npmjs.com](https://www.npmjs.com/search?q=xpack) or compatible servers.